07 November, 2017

 The Court of Appeal dismissed the appeal.
 It agreed that during the trial the honesty of the claimants had been adequately explored and that every opportunity had been given to the claimants to defend themselves.
 The District Judge was entitled to find that the claim was "fundamentally dishonest" and, hence, that CPR 44.16(1) applied.
 Where findings properly made by the trial judge led to the conclusion that the claim was fundamentally dishonest, a defendant could rely on CPR 44.16(1) regardless of whether there was any reference to fundamental dishonesty in its pleadings.

 This case is the first time the Court of Appeal has considered the fundamental dishonesty exception in CPR 44.16(1).
 Defendants now have a binding authority which supports a common sense approach to this issue.
-It clear that Judges are able to make a finding of fundamental dishonesty even where fraud or fundamental dishonesty has not been specifically pleaded in the defence.
+It is clear that Judges are able to make a finding of fundamental dishonesty even where fraud or fundamental dishonesty has not been specifically pleaded in the defence.
 Crucially though claimants must have notice that there is a challenge to the integrity of the claim presented and they must have a proper opportunity to deal with the issues of honesty and credibility during cross examination.